Madeleine-Henderson/1701QCA-Assessment1/replicationproject/replication.md

 Image of jump wire connections

 The next element I looked at was changing the sound.
 The original used a headphone jax, but I did not like this idea, as it made to sound output a lot quieter and not as neat and affective.
 I looked into experimenting with other options.
 I first looked at using a speaker.
 I found some extra wire to connect to a jax on the speaker and then to the jump wires.
 This did not work well, as it was very touchy and did not connect properly.
-I came to the conclusion that I wouldn’t use this connection, as it would not practical and would fall apart.
+I came to the conclusion that I wouldn’t use this connection, as it would not be practical and would fall apart.

 ![Image](x3.jpg)
 Image of wire connecting to speaker jax.